 Viewing Funchal from the ocean offered a unique perspective of the island's mountainous terrain and how the houses were nestled seemingly on top of one another into the steep hillside.

 It was nearly time for dinner by the time I disembarked from the catamaran.
 Since you're so close, I'd recommend heading into the Old Town (Zona Velha) and picking one of the traditional restaurants.
-Or maybe select one of the seven Michelin-starred restaurants Funchal has to offer?!
+Or maybe select one of the eight Michelin-starred restaurants Funchal has to offer?!

 For a nightcap, head to the Belmond Reid's Palace, a historic hotel located in the west of Funchal Bay, where Winston Churchill went, in 1950, to write his memoirs.
 Sit outside on the terrace at this luxurious haven and enjoy a Bellini with a view.